orionrobots/CnCNotes/_posts/2014-11-02-designing-second-enclosure-for-cnc.md

 03/11/2014 09:13: I've decided to mock up the Cnc machine and its motions ranges in cad, so I can sketch the enclosure around it.
 I am having a bit of trouble reaching the right compromise of simplicity, accessing the machine inside during day-to-day use, and being space efficient.
 This may be easier if I settle on using software or a pendant to move the axes in normal use, and not the hand knobs.
 Then I mostly need to access the bed and spindle.
 If the access door is not on the side with the stpper sticking out - it is easier to make the door around a regular shape than the complex one.

 03/11/2014 21:44: Today I talked over my idea with a colleague, who after seeing a few of my sketches suggested I look at how flight cases are designed.
+Unfortunately with a gap in my home internet service - I wont be doing that tonight.